msainsburydale/NeuralEstimatorsGNN/README.md

 ### Software dependencies

-Before installing the software dependencies, users may wish to setup a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) environment, so that the dependencies of this repository do not affect the user's current installation.
+Before installing the software dependencies, users may wish to set up a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) environment, so that the dependencies of this repository do not affect the user's current installation.
 To create a conda environment, run the following command in terminal:

 ```
 conda create -n NeuralEstimatorsGNN -c conda-forge julia=1.7.3 r-base nlopt